MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Experimental Setup and Results

-For the sake of completeness of the analysis, in~\autoref{fig:predictions}, we also show the \ac{pv} production forecasts for the best-performing (left) and worst-performing (right) day according to the MASE metric.
+For the sake of completeness,~ \autoref{fig:predictions} shows the \ac{pv} production forecasts of MATNet for the best-performing (left) and worst-performing (right) day according to the MASE metric.
 In black is the actual production curve and in red is the \ac{pv} production forecast curve; besides, to provide additional context, we have also included the \ac{pv} generation from the previous day, represented by the green curve.
-The plot on the left reveals the effectiveness of our MATNet on its best-performing day, with a MASE score equal to \(0.0640\).
-Predominantly clear skies characterise this day, and the forecast almost perfectly follows the actual \ac{pv} production.
-On the other hand, the graph on the right shows the worst-performing day with a MASE equal to \(3.2739\).
-This is characterised by moderate to heavy rainfall throughout the day.
-Despite these conditions, the \ac{pv} forecast still closely follows the trend of actual \ac{pv} production but with a slightly different multiplication factor.
-This demonstrates the remarkable resilience and reliability of MATNet, which outperforms state-of-the-art methods that typically experience a decline in performance during adverse weather situations.
-The difference between the red (forecast) and green (previous day's production) pattern also highlights that the forecast is not solely based on the previous day's production, demonstrating the positive impact of incorporating weather forecasts in our model.
+The plot on the left reveals the effectiveness of our MATNet on its best-performing day, with a MASE score equal to \(0.0613\).
+Predominantly clear skies characterize this day, and the forecast almost perfectly follows the actual \ac{pv} production.
+On the other hand, the graph on the right shows the worst-performing day with a MASE equal to \(2.2028\).
+This day corresponds to a weather regime dominated by \emph{heavy-intensity rain}, observed in only 0.15\% of the training timestamps and thus extremely rare in the training distribution.
+The rarity of such adverse-weather events limits the ability of the attention mechanism to learn robust cross-modal dependencies, resulting in systematic under- or over-scaling of the predicted magnitudes despite the preservation of the diurnal trend.
+Extending the training period to additional years would broaden weather coverage and increase exposure to rare patterns, mitigating this limitation.
+Even under these challenging conditions, the forecast qualitatively reproduces the temporal evolution of PV production, highlighting the resilience of MATNet, which continues to outperform state-of-the-art methods that typically experience a decline in performance during adverse weather situations.
+The difference between the red (forecast) and green (previous day's production) patterns also highlights that the forecast is not solely based on the previous day's production, demonstrating the positive impact of incorporating weather forecasts in our model.

+\paragraph{Analysis of Multi-Level Fusion Attention} To further elucidate the interpretability of the proposed multi-level fusion mechanism and to reinforce the analysis of the worst-performing day,~\autoref{fig:attn_fusion} illustrates the distributions of attention weight variations learned by MATNet across the two fusion stages.
+The violin plots are grouped by daily weather condition (Clear, Cloudy, and Rainy), showing how the modality-specific attention weights evolve under different meteorological regimes.